Semantic actions

 of the input grammar

-calc.par it contains
+calc.par it contains exactly

-exactly one semantic action.
+one semantic action.

-#![allow(unused)] fn main() { /// Semantic actions trait generated for the user grammar /// All functions have default implementations. pub trait CalcGrammarTrait<'t> { /// Semantic action for non-terminal 'calc' fn calc(&mut self, _arg: &Calc<'t>) -> Result<()> { Ok(()) } // ... } }
+#![allow(unused)] fn main() { /// Semantic actions trait generated for the user grammar /// All functions have default implementations. pub trait CalcGrammarTrait<'t> { /// Semantic action for non-terminal 'Calc' fn calc(&mut self, _arg: &Calc<'t>) -> Result<()> { Ok(()) } // ... } }

 The approach taken in this example is quite interesting.
-We only implement the semantic action for the start symbol of our grammar: calc.
+We only implement the semantic action for the start symbol of our grammar: Calc.

 The implementation can be found in calc_grammar.rs.